Generating Streamlining Constraints with Large Language Models

 The goal of this experiment is to decide on the number $\ntrain$ of training instances.
-More training instances promises better results on the test instances but makes the evaluation process longer, which we want to avoid for realtime streamliner generation.
+More training instances promise better results on the test instances but make the evaluation process longer, which we want to avoid for realtime streamliner generation.
 Hence we aim at a fair compromise.

 We conduct the experiment with the same three problems as in Experiment~1a.
 For each problem, we generate ten streamliners.
 For each $\ntrain \in \{3, 5, 7, 10, 20, 50\}$, we randomly pick $\ntrain$ training instances.
 We determine the combination of three out of the ten streamliners that perform best on the training instances and compute the time this combination saves on the test instances, normalized by the time saved by the virtually best combination of three streamliners.
 We repeat this 100 times.
-The box plots in Figure~\ref{fig:combined-boxplot} show the normalized saved running times for different $\ntrain$.
+The box plots in Figure~\ref{fig:combined-boxplot} shows the normalized saved running times for different $\ntrain$.
 As expected, the larger $\ntrain$, the more time is saved; setting $\ntrain=15$ seems a fair compromise for the forthcoming experiments.